-I realized the bigger learning/growing challenge for me was letting go, not staying on.
+I realized the bigger learning and growing challenge for me was letting go, not staying on.

 Surprised by this, I asked Seth Godin’s advice.
-He said just, “If you care, sell.”
+All he said was, “If you care, sell.”

-My lack of enthusiastic vision was doing a disservice to my clients.
-It’d be better for them if I put the company in more motivated hands that could help them all grow.
+I think his point was that my lack of enthusiastic vision was doing a disservice to my clients.
+It’d be better for everyone if I put the company in more motivated hands that could help them all grow.

-I called Jared Rose, my business coach, and asked him to grill me upside down about this big decision.
+I called a friend and asked him to grill me upside down about this big decision.
 “What other ways can you achieve the freedom you want, without selling?”
 After an hour of questions like this, we both came to the conclusion that I was really done.

-Like any breakup, graduation, or move, you emotionally disconnect, and it all feels in the past.
-Like I was already on the highway with a little box of stuff, moving cross-country, with my old home long gone, never to be seen again.
-By the end of that day I was no longer [email protected]
+As with any breakup, graduation, or move, you emotionally disconnect, and it all feels as if it were in the distant past.
+I felt like I was already on the highway with a little box of stuff, moving cross-country, with my old home long gone, never to be seen again.
+By the end of that day, I was no longer [email protected]

 I went to bed that night (January 18, 2008) and slept longer than I had in months.
-Then I woke up full of detailed ideas for my next company Muckwork, but that’s a different story.
+Then I woke up full of detailed ideas for my next company, but that’s a different story.